 All classrooms and offices have evacuation maps posted on the wall.
-Please become familiar with the evacuation routes and move at least 500 feet from the building when the need to evacuate is necessary.
+Please become familiar with the evacuation routes and move to the nearest evacuation area (parking lot) when the need to evacuate is necessary.

 As soon as Bristol Community College Police have confirmed that a significant emergency or dangerous situation exists, the College will: